 You can use various mainstream methods to remove calcium carbonate from a toilet using chemical cleaners or vinegar.
 If you decide to utilize chemical cleaners, remember they have bleach in them so keep adequate ventilation when using them.
 In addition, make sure none of it gets on your skin.

-Commercial cleaners in Sydney can be useful for washing beneath the rim, and many feature-shaped bottles exist that you can use to access the area.
+Chemical cleaners in Sydney can be useful for washing beneath the rim, and many feature-shaped bottles exist that you can use to access the area.
 Chemical cleaners usually need thirty minutes to work.

 You can also eliminate calcium carbonate stains from a toilet bowl using vinegar.
 There are various ways to apply vinegar to clean these stains, all based on the amount of limescale and thickness.